Kanchii/avenue-brokerage-to-excel/README.md

 To use, just follow the steps:

 1. use the command `pip install -r requirements.txt`, to install all script's depedencies
-2. create a PDF folder and upload any Avenue's brokerage statement that you want
-3. use the commend `python main.py` or `py main.py` to run the script
+3. use the command `python main.py` or `py main.py` to run the script
 4. select you brokerage statement
 5. the script will create 2 folders: CSV and XLSX, that will contain the parsed Avenue brokerage statement as CSV and XLSX